Pandemic worsening here and beyond

 The long-predicted fall and winter spike in the pandemic appears to have started, as cases, hospitalizations and deaths are rising in Monroe County and beyond.

-There have been 310 new cases in Monroe County since Nov.
-3. Ten residents are currently hospitalized with the virus.
+There have been 436 new cases in Monroe County since Nov.
+3. Eleven residents are hospitalized with the virus as of Saturday, which is an increase from 10 reported on Friday.

-There were 26 new cases reported Friday, 50 new cases reported Thursday, 25 new cases reported Wednesday, 40 cases Tuesday, 40 reported Monday, 32 reported Sunday, and 42 reported Saturday .
+There were 32 new cases reported Monday, 40 reported Sunday, 86 reported Saturday, 26 reported Friday, 50 new cases reported Thursday, 25 new cases reported Wednesday and 40 cases Tuesday.

+Saturday’s daily case total was the highest of the pandemic so far here, but Monroe County Health Department Administrator John Wagner said to use caution when evaluating the spread of the coronavirus based on that number because it often includes tests taken over multiple days.

+“There’s no doubt that there’s been a large increase (in daily cases), but I don’t think it’s as large as it looks like,” he said, noting Saturday’s total came from tests taken throughout the week.

+Still, Wagner urged those who have underlying health conditions and the elderly to avoid going places unless absolutely necessary and wearing a mask and washing their hands if they must leave their house.

+“It’s widespread and it’s not going to change anytime in the near future,” Wagner said of the virus’ spread in the community.

-After reporting 50 cases in one day on Thursday, the highest total for the county so far, which he partially attributed to a late surge in data the day before, Wagner told residents to take action.
+After reporting 50 cases in one day on Thursday, which he partially attributed to a late surge in data the day before, Wagner told residents to take action.

 “Monroe County is currently seeing an increase in numbers over all age demographics, and people need to use appropriate measures to reduce the trend,” he advised.